Frequently Asked Questions

 Can I participate in more than one learning community?

-Usually you can, but we don't generally recommend it.
-It just depends on which programs you want, and what your goals are.
+Usually you can, but it depends on which programs you want, and what your goals are.
 Students in the Honors and WiSE programs often also join a LC in their major.
 Talk to the coordinators and see if this makes sense in your specific circumstances.
 You need to be active and get involved, but be careful not to overextend yourself the first year.

 Can I live in a fraternity or sorority or live off-campus and be in a learning community?